 The next chapter I read in The Art of Living is also written by Dietrich’s widow Alice von Hildebrand and it’s on the subject of hope.
 In it, she begins by diagnosing despair as “the consciousness of a metaphysical calling, a metaphysical destiny left unfulfilled.”
 And she argues that whenever a person despairs and saysContinue reading “The Reason for the Hope”

+This evening I read Hildebrand’s brief chapter on veracity in The Art of Living.
 Just this very day, a colleague of mine quoted the expression “Humility is truth” and we discussed it a bit.
 Hildebrand has an excellent description of its meaning: The truthful person does not seek compensation for his inferiority complexes.
 The kinshipContinue reading “Humility is truth: Hildebrand on veracity”

+The results of the moral tests we face are more defining than the genetic tests we take.
 Recently, I was in Washington, D.C.
 No matter how often I visit the States, it always amazes me how obsessed Americans are with race.
 During a conference I attended, the other millennials spent their lunch hour going aroundContinue reading “DNA is not what makes you you.”

 In the third chapter of Dietrich von Hildebrand’s The Art of Living, he discusses responsibility, which was the topic of my MA thesis.
 “This moral awakedness,” he says, “is also the soul of the fundamental moral attitude that we have called ‘awareness of responsibility.’”